|A Gazetteer for the United States and Canada|

 We also have a detailed list of newspapers that have been published in the area around Oakland.
 Our list includes 206 papers.
 See our Newspapers Page for Oakland.

 Looking for more information about Oakland?
 A wonderful source is the TripAdvisor website.
 We always start with the TripAdvisor Tourism page, where you can read an overview with links that will help you find lodging, restaurants and attractions.

 In addition to the Tourism page for Oakland, there are neighboring communities that also have Tourism pages.
 More information about those communities can be found on our TripAdvisor Page for Oakland.

 We originally found mention of Oakland in both the FIPS-55 and the GNIS.
 For more information, see the FIPS and GNIS Codes sections on our Miscellaneous Page.

-In addition, our notes show that the earliest dated mention that we've found for Oakland was in the Business Atlas and Shippers' Guide (1895).
+From our notes, the earliest published mention we've found for Oakland was in the book titled Business Atlas and Shippers' Guide (1895).

 We also found Oakland on a map titled Map of the Lincoln Highway (1915-1916).

-For more details about the above, see References and Mentions for Oakland on our Genealogy Page.
+For more details, see References and Mentions for Oakland.